 1) Organizations providing remote access to employees.
 Many organizations have adopted ZTNA as an alternative to VPNs because it gives them more flexibility in granting employees remote access.
 Unlike VPN, there are no specific locations where a user needs to be situated before they can connect, which means that anyone authorized by your organization securely accesses your networks regardless of where they are.

 2) Individuals accessing private networks remotely.
 Is ZTNA well-suited for organizations and can be used by individuals who often need to access data remotely (e.g., traveling employees and telecommuters)?
-When you do not know where your users are connecting from, you must use an approach like zero-trust network access.
+When you do not know where your users connect, you must use an approach like zero-trust network access.

 3.)
 Secure browsing sessions.
-Some people enjoy using VPNs for secure browsing because it creates a “tunnel” between their machine and the VPN server to encrypt all of their traffic.
-However, the downside is that since this tunneling causes a slowdown in internet speed, some people find that having a second connection open on their device may be a better option than using a VPN (e.g., They may open a Tor connection for browsing the internet).
+Some people enjoy using VPNs for secure browsing because they create a “tunnel” between their machine and the VPN server to encrypt all of their traffic.
+However, the downside is that since this tunneling slows down internet speed, some people find that having a second connection open on their device may be a better option than using a VPN (e.g., they may open a Tor connection for browsing the internet).

 4) Organizations with multiple offices around the globe.
 If your business has multiple offices in different countries, ZTNA may be a better option than a traditional VPN.
 This approach lets you control which locations your users can securely access and if they are authorized.

 5) Reduced costs.
-If you purchase a VPN product from a vendor, you will have to pay an ongoing monthly fee for this service.
-However, if you want to use ZTNA, there is no ongoing cost, and your employees can still access private networks securely.
+If you purchase a VPN product from a vendor, you must pay an ongoing monthly fee for this service.
+However, if you want to use ZTNA, there is no ongoing cost, and your employees can access private networks securely.

 Share this article